Puma Energy: Asia-Pacific

 Puma station in Melbourne, Australia in November 2022.
 At the time this photo was taken, Puma Energy's operations in the country have already been sold to Chevron Corporation and are being replaced with the Caltex brand.

 In July 2012, Puma Energy announced its acquisition of Singapore-based Chevron Kuo Pte, owner of a 70% share of Chevron Bitumen Vietnam – an importer and distributor of asphalt for infrastructure projects in Vietnam.
 The deal was completed in November 2012.
 Thus, the firm expanded its activities into the global bitumen market.

 In October 2012 Indonesian oil and gas company MedcoEnergi signed an agreement with Puma Energy to sell a 64% stake in its liquid-fuel storage and distribution subsidiary, PT Medco Sarana Kalibaru (MSK).
 MSK's downstream assets include a 22700 m3 high-speed diesel (HSD) storage facility in Jakarta as well as transport infrastructure and a distribution network for supplying fuel to mining companies in Sumatra and Kalimantan.

 In January 2013, Puma Energy entered the Australian market when it bought Neumann Petroleum (Matilda and Neumann brands) in Queensland, Australia, including 125 service stations and an $18 million bulk seaboard fuel terminal in Brisbane.
 The following month, it also acquired Ausfuel (including Gull Petroleum) from Archer Capital for $652 million, becoming the country's largest independent fuel retailer.
 At the same time, it also bought Central Combined Group, the largest independent fuel marketer in central Queensland.
 In December 2019, Puma Energy agreed terms to sell its Australian operations to Chevron, finalised in mid-2020.
 Since early 2022, the Puma Energy stations in the country were progressively rebranded to Chevron's Caltex brand.
 17 of these Puma stations in the Northern Territory were then sold again to South Australian-based OTR in early 2023, with Caltex fuel to be supplied at these stations.

 In June 2014 Puma Energy acquired InterOil Corp (IOC)'s Napa Napa oil refinery, 52 service stations and 30 fuel depots, terminal and aviation sites in Papua New Guinea for $526 million.

 In November 2014, Puma Energy opened the Langsat Bitumen Terminal, a 74,000-tonne bitumen storage facility in Johor, Malaysia.

 In October 2015, Puma Energy signed a joint-venture agreement with Myanmar government-owned Myanmar Petroleum Products Enterprise (MPPE) to form National Energy Puma Aviation Services (NEPAS).
-The new entity will distribute aviation fuel to 11 airports across Myanmar.
-In NEPAS was deconsolidated from Puma Energy in the first quarter of 2022.
+The new entity was aimed at distributing aviation fuel to 11 airports across Myanmar .Puma exited Myanmar in 2022 after selling its stake in Puma Energy Asia Sun (PEAS) and minority share in National Energy Puma Aviation Services (NEPAS) to a locally owned company.

 Europe

-In March 2015, Puma Energy made its first acquisition in the United Kingdom, purchasing the disused Milford Haven Refinery in Wales from Murphy Oil subsidiary Murco Petroleum for use as a fuel storage site.
+In March 2015, Puma Energy made its first acquisition in the United Kingdom, purchasing the disused Milford Haven Refinery in Wales from Murphy Oil subsidiary Murco for use as a fuel storage site.

 In 2016, Puma Energy signed a purchase agreement with BP to buy its bulk storage fuel terminal in Belfast, Northern Ireland.